kenogihara/sentiment_analysis/README.md

 By Ken Ogihara

 ## Introduction
 Hotels play a huge role in the traveling industry.
-Hotels can make or break a traveler's experience and must allocate their resources efficiently to maintain competition.
+It's important for hotels to understand their strengths and weaknesses for continual improvement in satisfying their customers.

 The dataset is taken from Kaggle and contains over 20,000 reviews and their corresponding rating.
 In this project, I use Natural Language Tool Kit and Sentiment Intensity Analyzer to determine the sentiment behind each hotel review.
 I cover questions such as, "What specific attributes make a good hotel and a bad one?
 In what ways could hotels improve their services based on customer reviews?"
 Sentiment analysis is a great way for hotels to understand their strengths and weaknesses.
 It provides a way for not just hotels but also businesses to perfect their strengths and to see where they fall short.